 So you’ve finally settled into your new place in Spain, you’re a pro at remembering your new family’s names (it took me a little while, especially with the pronunciations: How do you say Arnau?) and you’ve finally established your set days with your host family.
 Great stuff, you’re on a role.
 Now for the tricky part: what do you do with them?
 Well, never fear as I am here to give you some ideas of tried and tested activities to do with your host family in Spain.

-From origami fun to days out in the sun, there´s plenty of things to do with your new Spanish family that will surely strengthen your bond.
+From origami fun to days out in the sun, there´s plenty of things to do with your new host family in Spain that will surely strengthen your bond.
 Who knows?
 You could win them over and get presents for the Three Kings Day celebration (I got some fancy herbal tea and a special mug; an absolute dream for a Brit).

 In living with my current Spanish family, and other host families in the past, the following are my favourite activities to do with them.
 Let’s get bonding!

 Indoor Activities to Do with your Host Family in Spain

 For those who haven’t heard about this game, you’ve missed out.
 Who doesn’t love to jump rope?
 You’ll need a bit of string and a small weight to tie on the end (I just used a rubber I found).